5 key strategies to implement and improve value-based care

-Value-based care (VBC) is a provider payment model based on incentivizing high-quality healthcare, rather than quantity of services.
+Value-based care (VBC) is a provider payment model based on incentivizing high-quality healthcare rather than quantity of services.
 Overall, the goal is to improve the lives of patients while reducing cost of care.
-From a healthcare provider perspective, here are 5 key strategies to implement and improve value-based care:
+From a healthcare provider perspective, here are five key strategies to implement and improve value-based care:

 1. Identify patients with the highest risk